Getting Started With i14y

 Update your website’s search box form code to point to

-By accessing the i14y API, you agree to USA.gov’s Terms of Service for Developer Resources.
+By accessing the i14y API, you agree to our Terms of Service.